GOT A QUESTION?

 - Requirements for planning future education and training

-VET programs provide skills and knowledge required for today’s workplaces through a national training system.
+Vocational Education & Training (VET) programs provide skills and knowledge required for today’s workplaces through a national training system.
 VET qualifications are recognised nationally and are developed with industry consultation and for industry-specific skills.
 Most courses also provide the opportunity to undertake work placements, so you can get a real understanding of the industry and an opportunity to develop links to employment.

 Watch a short video here.